d-lynch95/Blue_Ocean_Travel/README.md

   - As a user, I would like to view my previous bookings when I need to check the information
   - As a user, I would like to be able to edit a booking so that I can make changes when needed
   - As a user I would like to delete a booking when I no longer require it
-  - As a user I would like to be able to contact the company to create a full itinerary for me
+  - As a user I would like to be able to contact the company if I had any questions
+  - As a user I would like to be able to add items to my wishlist

 IV.
 Epic 4 - Processing Payment
   - As a user, I would like to view my bookings before completing payment
   - As a user, I would like to process payment easily and efficiently